-Gregg Irby Gallery in Atlanta is the contemporary fine art destination for discovering promising up & coming painters as well as exciting regionally and nationally acclaimed artists.
-Let us introduce them to you and you'll see why we were named “Best Gallery” in Atlanta by Modern Luxury Interiors Magazine.
-Located on the Westside in Atlanta, Gregg Irby Gallery is not your typical art gallery.
-With 30 artists represented, more than 300 paintings and works on paper hang in the airy 3,400 square foot space with industrial high ceilings, vintage French lights and doors, and epoxy floors.
+For those seeking to brighten their homes and lives with original art, Gregg Irby Gallery is the renowned contemporary fine art destination for discovering regionally and nationally acclaimed artists.
+Let us introduce them to you and demonstrate why we were named “Best Gallery” in Atlanta by Modern Luxury Interiors Magazine.
+Located in the heart of Atlanta’s Westside creative district, Gregg Irby Gallery is not your typical art gallery.
+With 40 artists represented, more than 300 paintings and works on paper hang in the airy, industrial space with high ceilings, vintage French doors and concrete floors.
 Our team welcomes visitors as guests, rather than clients, encouraging them to casually explore at their own pace.
-In the 20 years of curating the works of artists, Gregg Irby Gallery has proven to be the source for discovering paintings and works on paper that will resonate for years to come.
+The works on display – colorful, approachable, and livable – mirror the gallery’s overall philosophy that original art should be neither distancing nor intimidating, but made available to inspire us all.
+Our passion and motivation is to launch truly talented and hardworking artists and to present established artists as they should be experienced.
+In our 20 years of curating, Gregg Irby Gallery has proven to be the source for discovering original artwork that will resonate for years to come.

 MEET THE TEAM

 A N S L E Y

 On the top of a hill nestled beneath old Atlanta oak trees, Stephanie lives with her family in a charming and traditional white house where guests are greeted by their energetic Frenchie & darling yellow lab.
 On one end of the house is a light-filled sunroom that serves as Stephanie’s studio.
 Blooming hydrangeas are visible